-Whether you’re a professional musician or a keen amateur, your musical instrument is likely to be a valued possession.
-That’s why we’ve created a simple, easy-to-arrange insurance policy to protect your instrument – whatever you play.
+Whether you’re a professional musician or a keen amateur, your instrument is likely to be a valued possession.
+That’s why we’ve created a simple, easy-to-arrange musical instrument insurance policy.

 - Worldwide cover